NeuroTechX/ntx_slack_archive/random.md

  >:slightly_smiling_face: , that's what i call (personnaly) a frustration-based BCI. you make random guess and probe for error potential.
 If present you choose the oposite action, if not you continue :slightly_smiling_face:

+3/7/2017 6:11 PM

+ **alexandre.barachant** :

+ >note that error related potential are "commonly" use to correct mistakes in P300 speller.